-In principle, for each reason under 3(1), constituents are deleted and added as follows.
+In principle, for each reason under (3)1, constituents are deleted and added as follows.
 The exact date is announced for each event.

-- i) Designated as a "Security to be delisted": five business days after the designation. - ii) Delisted due to corporate restructuring such as merger, share exchange or share transfer and iii) Transfer to the Second Section: effective date of the event.
+- i) Designated as a "Security to be Delisted" or "Securities on Alert": five business days after the designation. - ii) Delisted due to corporate restructuring such as merger, share exchange or share transfer and iii) Transfer to the market other than the Prime: effective date of the event.
+However, in case that a constituent stock is delisted due to a corporate restructuring and a stock of a company which succeeds the substance of the delisting company is added, the newly listed stock will replace on the date of its listing in principle.
 In case that a constituent designated as a stock under supervision is deemed as highly inappropriate and will be deleted, the announcement will be made approximately two weeks before its effective date.
 Even if such a constituent is designated as a stock to be delisted before the pre-announced effective date, the pre-announced effective date survives.